 Be certain to follow wheel alignment inspection intervals as specified by the original equipment manufacturer.
 Before performing a major front wheel alignment it is recommended that alignment equipment calibration be checked to ensure proper vehicle alignment.

 Major wheel alignment is accomplished in the following sequence of operation:

 - 1. Inspect all the systems that influence the wheel alignment.
-Refer to the "Inspection Prior to Alignment" in this section. - 2.
-Check and adjust the maximum turn angle (see "Steering Stop Procedure" in this section).
-See Figures 8-9 and 8-10.

-- 3. If the vehicle has power steering, check and adjust, if necessary, the pressure relief in the power steering system.
-Refer to vehicle manufacturer's specifications.
-See Steer Stops in the Alignment & Adjustments Section of this publication. - 4.
+Refer to the Inspection Prior to Alignment in this section. - 2.
+Check and adjust the maximum turn angle, refer to the Steering Stop Adjustment Procedure in this section, see Figures 8-9 and 8-10. - 3.
+If the vehicle is equipped with power steering, check the pressure relief in the power steering system and reset if necessary.
+Refer to the vehicle manufacturer regarding the subject: Adjusting the Pressure Relief in the Power Steering System. - 4.
 Check the turning angle (toe-out during vehicle turns or the Ackermann angle).
-Refer to vehicle manufacturer or chassis and body manufacturer for specifications. - 5.
+Refer to the vehicle manufacturer or chassis and body manufacturer for specifications. - 5.
 Check the kingpin (or steering axis) inclination.
-Refer to "Kingpin Inclination" in the Definitions under the Alignment & Adjustments Section of this publication. - 6.
+Refer to Kingpin Inclination under the Definitions in this section. - 6.
 Check the camber angle.
-Do not attempt to adjust.
-Refer to "Camber" in the Definitions under the Alignment & Adjustments Section of this publication.
+DO NOT attempt to adjust.
+Refer to Camber Angle under the Definitions in this section.